 After endovascular treatment.
-Despite the high initial technical success rates of endovascular interventions, early failure of these minimally invasive procedures is common.100,365,580-583 This has led to high rates of secondary interventions and questions of clinical efficacy to support them.
+Despite the high initial technical success rates of endovascular interventions, early failure of these minimally invasive procedures is

-Currently, guidelines support DUS surveillance and prophylactic reintervention for asymptomatic vein graft stenosis to promote long-term patency.138,584-589 Conversely, strategies for surveillance and guidelines for reintervention after angioplasty have primarily been left up to the individual practitioner.
+Currently, guidelines support DUS surveillance and prophylactic reintervention for asymptomatic vein graft stenosis to promote long-term patency.
+138,584-589 Conversely, strategies for surveillance and guidelines for reintervention after angioplasty have primarily been left up to the individual practitioner.
 There are many determinants of failure after angioplasty, including indication (claudication vs CLTI), lesion length, lesion severity (occlusion vs stenosis), calcification, location, concomitant inflow and outflow vessel disease, use of stents, and residual stenosis or recoil at the time of the initial procedure.
 As a result, predicting which interventions are more prone to failure has proved challenging, and there is scarce evidence to support indications for repeated interventions in CLTI.